JoshMcDonagh/JMat/README.md

 * *jmat.core* - this is the library package which contains the fundamental matrix functionality.

-Within the Git foler cloned, use the following command to build the JMat library and run all of the JUnit tests:
+Within the Git folder cloned, use the following command to build the JMat library and run all of the JUnit tests:

 	$ gradle build